 The Mountain Charlie Story

-Mountain Charlie was a legendary figure of Los Gatos.
+Mountain Charlie was a legendary figure of the Los Gatos mountains.
 The stories range from fierce bear fighter (Charlie

 lost the battle... notice the wide brim hat that was used to cover the metal plate that was put in his head